Ensembl/ensembl-website-help-and-docs/docs/ensembl-help/using-ensembl/ensembl-apps/species-selector/species-selector-intro.md

 #### How to filter the table contents

-You can also filter a table of genome assemblies by entering the
+You can also filter a table of genome assemblies by entering the:

 * common name
 * scientific name